energyquantified/eq-python-client/docs/userguide/timeseries.rst

 Load time series scenarios
 --------------------------

 Energy Quantified provides climate data, where we run the weather data for different years through our models (as of this writing, the weather years 1980-2019).

-Using the same method as above, ``eq.timeseries.load()``, we can load this data.
+By using the same method as above, ``eq.timeseries.load()``, we can load this data.

-For scenario-based time series, the values in ``timeseries.data[]`` are slightly different: It will consist of ``ScenarioValue`` items instead of ``Value`` items.
+For the scenario-based time series, the values in ``timeseries.data[]`` are slightly different: It will consist of ``ScenarioValue`` items instead of ``Value`` items.